Magical Taruruto: Main characters

-A blue-haired boy is the town outcast, frequently bullied by classmates for his poor academic and athletic performance.
-His lewd and naughty behavior further alienates him, earning the disdain of the people of the town around him.
+Honmaru is a blue-haired boy who is the town outcast.
+He is frequently bullied by classmates for his poor academic and athletic performance.
+His naughty behavior alienates him as well, earning the disappointment of the people of the town around him.
 Through Taruruto's magic, others begin to perceive him more favorably.
-Over time, he matures and discovers his inner strength as he faces difficult trials and challenges.
+Over time, Honmaru grows and discovers his inner strength as he faces difficult trials and challenges.